yashnavgire/Problem-solving/c++/backtracking_and_brute_force/meet_in_the_middle.md

     for other variants 3 & 4
     3. in map we keep the pair c,d
     4. in map we keep the count of a particular sum in map rather just if that sum exists or not

+    As per our note, here in brute force soln the level in recursion is constraint on the problem. i.e number of elements equals target = 4.
+    Therefore level is number of element remaining to choose from current index. following is recursive function definition rec(index, level=4/3/2/1): possible ways to choose level number of elements from (index ... n)

+3. Square partition
+    1. level in brute force here is array index rec(level, a,b,c,d): => given index level and 4 side length a,b,c,d, check whether with (level+1...n) can form a square
+        //base
+        if a==b==c==d:
+            return true

+        //choices -> in which side current index to be considered rec(level+1, a+arr[level], b, c, d)
+        rec(level+1, a, b+arr[level], c, d)
+        rec(level+1, a, b, c+arr[level], d)
+        rec(level+1, a, b, c, d+arr[level])

+        return false

+4. String reversals
+    1. given string s, find if it can be converted to string T by reversing any of its substring by 4 times

+    - here the brute force recursive approach is:

+    The constraint is string can be reversed by 4 times.

+    rec(s, number_of_reversals_remaining): given string s generate all possible strings by reversing each substring number_of_reversals_remaining times

+        // base case
+        if (number_of_reversals_remaining == 0)
+            add in gen

+        for each substring in s:
+            rec(revers(substring, number_of_reversals_remaining-1))

+    - so to decide on what to choose to divide on to solve independetly for possible meet_in_middle algo here based on level in brute force which is number_of_reversals_remaining can be considered

+    - instead of creating all possiblities for 4 reversals on a string, we can create all possibilities on 2 reversals on S(initial string) and all possibilities on 2 reversals on T(target string)

+    - from the above result sets if there one matching pair then we can say its possible to convert S->T by reversing 4 times

+    Observation above is: if a string is reversed even number of times it results in same string